Free Printable Sinking Funds Tracker (2023)

 If you divide $893 by 12, you’ll get $74.41.
 This is the amount you need to save each month to reach your goal.

-There are lots of different things you can set up sinking funds for.
-And having a printable sinking funds worksheet lets you see how much you’ve saved in each one at a glance.
+In short, there are lots of different things you can set up sinking funds for.
+And having a printable sinking funds tracker lets you see how much you’ve saved in each one at a glance.

 woman adding money to a piggy bank